Very Important Donation Thank You's

 BEDFORD, CARLISLE, LINCOLN

 If you would like an updated listing of child care centers and home child care providers in the First Connections catchment area, we can easily send that to you.
 The list includes programs that accept vouchers, as well as scholarship information for preschool.

-Grandparents Raising Grandchildren Support Group now held in Acton
+Grandparents Raising Grandchildren Support Group in Acton

 Come share the rewards and challenges of raising your grandchildren.
 Learn from other grandparents and experts about legal strategies and practices.
 Discover ways to relieve the stress.
 Benefit from the resources available from the Commission on the Status of Grandparents Raising Grandchildren and hear about State agencies which can provide assistance.
 If you are interested in joining, contact Joe O'Leary at 978-760-0360 or email@example.com

 Held on the 3rd Tuesday of each month, 11-12:00 at